robpduo/RedKing/README.md

   npx create-react-app name-of-app --template typescript<br/>

   ### Install Node Modules to be used in React
+  (May not have to install all these modules because I may have pushed everything up)
   1. Open Terminal
   2. CD into blackjack-frontend
   3. Run each of these commands in the terminal